robfinch/Qupls/README.md

 ### Pipeline
 Yikes!
-There are roughly nine stages in the pipeline, fetch, extract (parse), decode, rename, queue, issue, execute and writeback.
-The first few stages (up to que) are in-order stages.
+There are roughly nine stages in the pipeline, fetch, extract (parse), decode, rename, dispatch, queue, issue, execute and writeback.
+The first few stages (up to dispatch) are in-order stages.
 #### Fetch / Extract Stages
 The first step for an instruction is instruction fetch.
 At instruction fetch two instruction cache lines are fetched to accomodate instructions spanning cache lines.
 That means up to 21 instructions are fetched, but only four are processed further.
+Instructions that were fetched from the cache are buffered, this helps to allow alternate patch fetching.
 Four instructions are extracted from the cache lines.
 The fetched instructions are right aligned as a block according to the instruction pointer value.
 A portion of the cache line following the instruction is also associated with the instruction so that constants may be decoded.
 If there is a hardware interrupt, it is flagged on the instruction where the interrupt occurred.
 #### Decode Stage
 After instruction fetch and extract the instructions are decoded.
-Constants are also decoded from constant zones following the instruction.
+Constants are also decoded from constant postfxes following the instruction.
 ISA instructions are translated into micro-ops at this stage.
 Most instructions are a direct 1:1 translation but some instructions require more micro-ops.
 #### Rename Stage
 Target logical registers are assigned names from a name supplier component which can supply up to four names per clock cycle.
 Target name mappings are stored in the RAT.
 Decoded architectural registers are renamed to physical registers and register values are fetched.
 The instruction (micro-op) decodes are placed in the reorder buffer / queued.
+#### Dispatch
+Instructions are dispatched to reservation stations by this stage.
+Not every combination of four instructions is supported within a single clock cycle.
+The dispatcher may dispatch up to six micro-op instructions per clock cycle.
+Currently dispatch may dispatch: 2 ALU, 1 int multiply or divide, 1 Memory, 1 branch, 1 float with any given cycle.
+Disatch is currently configurable as in-order (preferred) or out-of-order.
+Out-of-order dispatch is huge.
 #### Queue Stage
 The queue stage is a place holder for the most recent instructions that have been queued in the reorder buffer.
 Instructions are queued from the rename stage.
 The queue state overlaps the contents of the ROB.